awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/fleet-provisioning-setup.md

 In this section, you create the claim certificate and configure it for devices to use with the fleet provisioning template that you created in the previous section\.

 **Important**  <a name="installation-fleet-provisioning-secure-claim-private-keys"></a>
 Provisioning claim private keys should be secured at all times, including on Greengrass core devices\.
 We recommend that you use Amazon CloudWatch metrics and logs to monitor for indications of misuse, such as unauthorized use of the claim certificate to provision devices\.
 If you detect misuse, disable the provisioning claim certificate so that it can't be used for device provisioning\.
 For more information, see [Monitoring AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/monitoring_overview.html) in the *AWS IoT Core Developer Guide*\.
+To help you better manage the number of devices, and which devices, that register themselves in your AWS account, you can specify a pre\-provisioning hook when you create a fleet provisioning template\.
+A pre\-provisioning hook is an AWS Lambda function that validates template parameters that devices provide during registration\.
+For example, you might create a pre\-provisioning hook that checks a device ID against a database to verify that the device has permission to provision\.
+For more information, see [Pre\-provisioning hooks](https://docs.aws.amazon.com/iot/latest/developerguide/pre-provisioning-hook.html) in the *AWS IoT Core Developer Guide*\.

 **To create a provisioning claim certificate and private key**